BEST Genshin Impact Real-Life China Itinerary To Do In 2026

 To get to the first stop in this itinerary, I suggest flying into Beijing, where you can take the train from Beijing North to Datong.

 Up to you whether you want to explore Beijing this time, but it is not part of this itinerary.
+Check out my Ultimate Beijing Travel Guide!

-👉 Start looking at flight prices to China HERE
+👉 Comparing flight prices to China HERE

-👉 Check out hotel rates in China HERE
+👉 Comparing hotel rates in China HERE

 ⬇️